Shresht7/PSFavorite/README.md

 Your _favorite commands_ will start appearing as suggestions in the **PSReadLine Predictor View**.

+See the [Cmdlets](#-cmdlets) section below for more details on how to manage your favorites list.

 ### 🌟 Favorites File

 The favorites file is where your favorite commands are stored.
 By default, it is located at: